 There are other tools you can use to broaden your immediate thoughts in a moment of presence as you can see an argument begin to build between you and someone else.
 Seek out the ones that are right for you, or create them.

 Then, in understanding your body, and your brain’s functions in particular, you can begin to be self-aware in ways you haven’t been before.
-You can begin to trust that you are not crazy when you “fly off the handle,” or that “you don’t have a screw loose,” or that you aren’t all the labels you’ve given yourself so liberally, (and generously, you must admit) or referenced your behavior with that don’t apply.
+You can begin to trust that you are not crazy when you “fly off the handle,” or that “you don’t have a screw loose,” or that you aren’t all the labels you’ve given yourself so liberally, (and generously, you must admit) or referenced your behavior with that don’t actually even apply to you.
 You can let yourself off the hook for your bad behavior.
-And recognize fully your humanity called a brain.
+And recognize fully your humanity called a brain, a nervous system and a life.

 When you argue, you feel dead.
 If you insist on denying that statement, simply refer to the first list compiled above at the top of this article.
-If that isn’t a list of deadness, I don’t know what is.
+If that isn’t a list of deadness / numbness, I don’t know what is.

-Arguing kills off aliveness and, well just think of it, the whole point is winning by subduing someone else’s aliveness – aka killing it off.
+Arguing kills off aliveness and, well just think of it, the whole point in “winning” is by subduing someone else’s aliveness – aka killing it off.
 Someone has to be the victor.
 Figuratively, of course.
-(But it could be literally too, if you feel the impact of that.)
+(But it can feel literal too, if you can truly allow yourself to feel the impact of that.)

 And once the “wrong view” has been shut down, stamped out, killed off, ended, then all has been won and life can go on.
 This is not love.
 No matter how you cut that.
 There is no love in shutting someone down.
 There is no love for them.
 There is no love for you.